zio/zio-http/docs/dsl/html.md

 Practically one would very likely not use one of the above mentioned versions but instead use the `Tag API`.
 That API lets one use not only html elements like `div` or `a` but also html attributes like `hrefAttr` or `styleAttr` as scala functions.
-By convention values of html attributes are suffixed `attr` to easily distinguish html elements from html attributes:
+By convention values of html attributes are suffixed `attr` to easily distinguish those from html elements:

 ```scala mdoc:silent
 import zio.http.html._